DoranLyong/ImageNet2012-download/README.md

-# ImageNet2012-download
-ImageNet2012 download &amp; arrangement
+# ImageNet2012 Download and Arrangement